-In consultation with the Director of the M.A.
-Program, entering students decide upon a major area of historical study, typically drawn from the list of the major fields for Ph.D. study (i.e., American history, early modern European history, modern European history, North and South Atlantic history, East Asian history, Latin American and Caribbean history, and African history).
+Entering M.A. students, in consultation with the Director of the M.A.
+Program, decide upon a major area of historical study, typically drawn from the list of the major fields for Ph.D. study (i.e., American history, early modern European history, modern European history, North and South Atlantic history, East Asian history, Latin American and Caribbean history, and African history).
 The student may instead select a comparative focus or a more topically oriented approach.

 You can also request further information by emailing the Graduate Program Assistant